 The 4-Day Diet was created by Ian K. Smith.
 Dr. Smith obtained his medical degree from the University of Chicago and has made numerous TV appearances, including as a contributor to NBC News.
 The author of several books, his “The 4 Day Diet” was first published in 2009, and still has a strong following.

-4 Day Diet Readers:Click here to find out why we're giving away samples of our product, Burn TS.
+4 Day Diet Readers:Click here to find out why Noom is our top choice.

 What is the 4 Day Diet?